 Erik Lozano is a banker by day and a rideshare driver by night in San Diego, California.
-He tracks the mileage on his car related to his rideshare income and deducts that portion for mileage, maintenance, gas and insurance costs at tax time.
+He tracks the mileage on his car related to his rideshare income and deducts that portion for mileage - which includes maintenance, gas and insurance costs - at tax time.

 "Having a side job gives me 'fun' money," says Erik, whose rideshare side job accounted for about 20% of his income in 2017.
 "Here in San Diego, it's hard to live on only one full-time job."